nubenetes/awesome-kubernetes/docs/elearning.md

 * [kube.academy](https://kube.academy/) KubeAcademy from VMware.
 Learn Kubernetes From Experts For Free
 * [codewars.com](https://www.codewars.com) Improve your skills by training with others on real code challenges
 * [riptutorial.com 🌟](https://riptutorial.com/) Learn programming through books and examples - [eBooks by Tags (PDF) 🌟](https://riptutorial.com/ebook)
+* [Cloud DevJam](https://www.techgig.com/googlecloud) Cloud DevJam is an interactive cloud-learning platform that allows enterprise IT professionals to learn and upskill on Google Cloud.​They can start their learning journey by choosing from various cloud learning modules.
+These modules provide them with the latest in Google Cloud technologies.
+One of these is the Network and Security learning track.

 ## Opinions
 * [I'm AWS certified?
 Should you trust me?](https://code.joejag.com/2021/i-am-aws-certified-should-you-trust-me.html)